giovi321/wifi_button/README.md

-This is a cheap customizable WiFi-enabled battery-operated touch button with no moving parts that relies on ESPHome and is designed to be used with Home Assistant.
+This is a cheap, customizable, WiFi-enabled, battery-operated touch button with no moving parts that relies on ESPHome and is designed to be used with Home Assistant.
 It is designed to be long-lasting both in terms of durability and battery life and easy to build & operate

 THIS IS A DRAFT